OttoDIY/OttoNinja/README.md

 [You can modify it for customization](https://www.tinkercad.com/users/h8O1zJQboeH-camilo-parra-palacio) or further improvements!

 Otto was inspired by another robot BoB the BiPed and programmed using code from [biped robot Zowi](https://github.com/bqlabs/zowi)
-Otto's differences are in the assembled size (12cm x 7cm x 12cm), accessibility, cleaner integration of component and gestures.
+Otto's differences are in the size being smaller, easy to build, cleaner integration of component and most importantly easy to replicate so that more people is empower to make robots anywhere in the world.

 ## License CC-BY-SA
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">Otto DIY</span> by <a xmlns:cc="http://creativecommons.org/ns#"  property="cc:attributionName"> [www.ottodiy.com](http://www.ottodiy.com) </a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.